- Red Lodge's Winter Carnival offers several winter activities for people of all ages, including the Cardboard Classic Race

 - Full of food, live entertainment, and competitions

-- Occurs for 2 days each March
+- Occurs in early March

 - Activities and competitions take place at Red Lodge Mountain and in downtown Red Lodge